• Skip to primary navigation

 • Mix with all the ingredients.
 You can prepare it the day before and let it rest in the fridge overnight

-3 cups breadcrumbs, 2 fresh eggs, ½ cup chopped basil leaves, 1 peeled garlic cloves, ½ cup freshly grated Parmesan, 2 teaspoon salt
+3 cups breadcrumbs, 2 fresh eggs, ½ cup chopped basil leaves, 1 peeled garlic cloves, ½ cup freshly grated Pecorino, 2 teaspoon salt

 Fry them